lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 I also added a node with the tasks count that can come in handy.

-You can test the real index action through the API with a curl command (the tasks will be empty if you havent created any).
+You can test the real index action through the API with a curl command (the tasks will be empty if you haven't created any).

 {% highlight bash %}
 curl -v -H 'Content-Type: application/json' -H 'Accept: application/json' -H 'Authorization: Token token="N8N5MPqFNdDz3G1jRsC9"' http://localhost:3000/api/v1/tasks.json